youngmikec/javascript-functions/tasks.md

 ## Add a 'same' Function

 We need to be able to test if two cells are the same.
-Add a function named `same` that accepts two cells (a cell is represented as an array with two integer values) and returns a boolean indicating if the two cells are the same.
+Add a function named `same` that accepts two cells (a cell is represented as an array with two integer values) and returns a Boolean indicating if the two cells are the same.
 Ensure that `same` is exported from the module.

 ## Add a 'contains' Function